DDevine/CrapPOS/README.md

-CrapPOS
+POS
 =======

-A crappy POS project for 2509ICT purposes.
+A POS project for 2509ICT purposes.